Tuning Timestep-Distilled Diffusion Model Using Pairwise Sample Optimization: Experiments

 \subsection{PSO Fine-tuning for Concept Customization}

 In this section, we validate the PSO fine-tuning method with concept customization with SDXL-Turbo~\citep{sauer2023adversarial}.
-Following Dreambooth~\citep{ruiz2023dreambooth}, we aim at tuning the model to associate the special token with the given object or concept represented in few~(around 5) images, and making it generalize on unseen environments.
-Specifically, we adopt the PSO objective in Eq.~\ref{eq:pso}, and we sample the reverse generative trajectories in each fine-tuning step.
+Following Dreambooth~\citep{ruiz2023dreambooth}, we aim to tune the model to associate the special token with the given object or concept represented in few~(around 5) images, and make it generalize on unseen environments.
+To minimize the fine-tuning costs, we adopt the offline-PSO setting.
+We also observe that in omitting the reference model and add prior preservation loss leads to performance gain in concept customization.
 Training details and hyperparameters are given in Appendix~\ref{app:experiment}.
 We show the qualitative results in Figure~\ref{fig:dreambooth}, where we can see the PSO fine-tuned SDXL-Turbo generate images that contain the exact the same object shown in the training input images.
-This concept customization results further demonstrate the effectiveness and its generalization among tasks of PSO.
-More results are provided in Appendix~\ref{app:sec_exp_dreambooth}.
+This concept customization results further demonstrate the effectiveness of PSO and its generalization among different tasks.
+More results are provided in Appendix~\ref{app:sec_exp_dreambooth}. {We also provide quantitative results in Table~\ref{tab:dreambooth}, where our method shows superior results than vanilla tuning of SDXL-Turbo following~\cite{ruiz2023dreambooth}, and comparable results with the multi-step customization baseline (Dreambooth w/ SDXL).}